SleepySpeller/DynamicallyMotd/INSTALL.md

 Available commands:
 1. ``/dynamicallymotd reload`` - reads the ``config.yml`` and looks for new MOTD's.
 Use this if you've added new MOTD's and want them to get registered by the plugin without restarting the server.
 2. ``/dynamicallymotd add`` - ***This is still in an experimental state and can cause issues with formatting and coloring***.
 Used for adding new MOTD's through the game chat.
+3. ``/dynamicallymotd list <page>`` - lists existing MOTDs in the config.
+Each page contains 5 MOTDs, and are sorted the same way they are in the config.